infernasel/Astra/README.md

 # ASTRA Programming Language

-ASTRA is a specialized programming language designed for controlling spacecraft and unmanned aerial vehicles (UAVs).
+ASTRA (Autonomous System Task-oriented Reliable Architecture) is a specialized programming language designed for controlling spacecraft and unmanned aerial vehicles (UAVs).
 This project aims to create a high-efficiency, safety-focused language for developing software used in spacecraft control, satellite systems, interorbital transfers, and autonomous drone flights.

 ## Project Overview